Medical Assisting Clinical Focus, Associate of Applied Science

 High school graduation required for entry into program.
 Basic math skills required as evidenced by placement assessment.

-A one-year technical certificate will be earned after successfully completing fall and spring semesters of the first year and will be eligible to take the American Association of Medical Assistants Certifications Exam.
+A one-year technical certificate will be earned after successfully completing fall and spring semesters of the first year and will be eligible to site for the American Association of Medical Assistants Certifications Exam (CMA credential), or the American Medical Technologist Certification Exam (RMA credential), or the National Healthcareer Association Certification Exam (CCMA credential).

-Credit will be awarded following division approval for the MDAS courses identified above to those individuals who have completed a medical assisting program, hold CMA certification through the American Association of Medical Assistants (AAMA), and are presently working in an area of medical assisting practice.
+Credit will be awarded following division approval for the MDAS courses identified above to those individuals who have completed a medical assisting program, hold CMA certification through the American Association of Medical Assistants (AAMA), or hold RMA certification through the American Medical Technologists, or hold a CCMA certification through the National Healthcareer Association, and are presently working in an area of medical assisting practice.

 Program Contact(s):